drug-designer/GEO-BERT/README.md

 * Use the command "python Class_hyperopt.py" to perform fine-tuning for GEO-BERT.

-## Real-world Drug Discovery Practice: Fine-tuing of GEO-BERT for DYRK1A activity prediction
+## Fine-tuing of GEO-BERT for DYRK1A activity prediction (Real-world Drug Discovery Practice, Please follow)
 -----------------------------------

 In this study, we aim to build GEO-BERT model for DYRK1A, i.e. GEO-BERT(DYRK1A) and use it to faciliate virtual screening for DYRK1A inhibitor.
 To this end,